andela-technology/qualified-docs/content/reference/languages/shell.md

 ## Environment

 Qualified supports several shell derivatives: bash, dash, tcsh, and csh.
+The shell is set per-challenge and cannot be adjusted by the candidate.

 ## Timeout